Piano

 5. Close your eyes, open them, and find middle C again.

-Another useful version is the “two-second find.”
+You can also play the “two-second find” game.
 Say a note name, then try to find it within two seconds.
-If two seconds is too fast, use five.
-The point is not pressure.
-The point is to make note finding automatic over time.
+If that is too fast, use five seconds.
+The goal is not pressure.
+The goal is automatic recognition over time.

 Common Beginner Confusions